 This statement was originally published on rsf.org on 26 May 2020.

-Zimbabwe is ranked 126th out of 180 countries and territories in RSF’s 2020 World Press Freedom Index.
+The UK is ranked 35th out of 180 countries in RSF’s 2020 World Press Freedom Index.

 Source: MEDIA FEED